cardano-scaling/CIPs/CIP-0164/README.md

 cooperatively navigate; each node only sends a message when it has _agency_, and at most one node has agency in any state.
 The agencies are indicated in this document as green or blue.
-The green agency is the client, the downstream peer that initiated the connection, and blue is the server.
+The green agency is the client, the downstream peer that initiated the connection, and blue is the server (black means no agency).
 If some of a node's upstream peers are also downstream peers, then there are two instances of the mini-protocol running independently for each such peer, with the node as the client in one and the server in the other.
 Recall that Cardano's topology